Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Note
 In most expressions, when we use an object of array type, we are really using a pointer to the first element in that array.

+## Note
+A pointer “one past” the end of a built-in array behaves the same way as the iterator returned by the end operation of a `vector`.<br>
+In particular, we may not dereference or increment an off-the-end pointer.